L e n s V i e w s

 I think The Longest Day has always been one of my guilty pleasures.
 I keep half-expecting Natalie Wood as a Belgian peasant girl to jump out of the bushes.
 John Wayne couldn't be more the icon, and Henry Fonda more out of place, plus more stars than Louis B. Mayer - put together!
 As mentioned, there are even three directors plus Zanuck and a coordinating producer, Elmo Williams.
 Yet somehow it all seems to work.
 Once things get underway, there is plenty of action and a few remarkable and complicated set pieces.
 Whatever the time of day, even if we can't see the faces, we always know who is who and what they're about.
 The German actors are my favorites: Hans Christian Blech, Curt Jürgens, Wolfgang Preiss, Paul Hartmann.
 And who said Crouching Tiger broke the subtitles barrier!
 This is a 3-hour movie where no small part of it is spoken in the language of those who murdered millions less than twenty years earlier – that's serious risk-taking on Zanuck's part.
 I think it paid off.
 That, and the intent – not so much to glorify, as to remember.
 And not only to remember, but to understand the cost.
 When this title arrives on shelves on Blu-ray, that day will have been almost exactly 64 years ago.

 One more observation about the Blu-ray as versus the SD Collector's Edition.
-I have included only one 3-frame screencap comparison, as it suffices to make the point.
-Note the soldier, holding a paper, in the background at the far left.
+I have included only one screencap comparison, as it suffices to make the point.
+In addition to the overall murky quality of the image and the fact that the Blu-ray is cropped less at the top and bottom, we can see that the DVD image is squeezed.
+Note the soldier holding a paper in the background at the far left.
 Is it not clear that he is anamorphically challenged?
 And now that we see that, do we not see that the same is true for everyone else in the frame, though perhaps not to the same degree?
-This error did not exist on the previous letterboxed edition, shown zoomed out below it, and certainly not on the Blu-ray.
-I rest my case.
+This error did not exist on the previous letterboxed edition, by the way, and certainly not on the Blu-ray.

 SD editions TOP 2 vs. Blu-ray - BOTTOM